 Subsidiaries are entities controlled by the Group.
 Control exists when the Group is exposed to, or has rights to, variable returns from its involvement with an entity and has the ability to affect those returns through its power to direct the relevant activities.
 In assessing control, potential voting rights that are currently exercisable or convertible are taken into account.
 The financial statements of subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.

 d) Accounting standards adopted in the period

 The following Adopted IFRSs have been issued and applied by the Group in these financial statements for the first time.
-Their adoption does not have a material effect on the financial statements unless otherwise indicated:

 New standards: None

 Amendments and interpretations: